 Your old refrigerator may have a cooling system that used CFCs (chlorofluorocarbons).
 CFCs are believed to harm stratospheric ozone.

-This appliance contains fluid (refrigerant, lubricant), is made of parts and materials which are reusable and / or recyclable.
-All the important materials should be sent to the collecton center of waste material and can be reused after rework (recycling).

-For take back, please contact with the local agency.
+If you are throwing away your old refrigerator, make sure the CFC refrigerant is removed for proper disposal by a qualified servicer.
+If you intentionally release this CFC refrigerant, you can be subject to fines and imprisonment under provisions of environmental legislation.
+This appliance contains fluid (refrigerant, lubricant), and is made of parts and materials which are reusable and / or recyclable.
+All the important materials should be sent to the collection center of waste material and can be reused after rework (recycling).
+To recycle, please contact your local agency.